Spencer Glacier Whistle Stop Group Campground

 Directions

-Train access only.
-Drive south from Anchorage on the Seward Highway to Portage Rail Depot at Milepost 80.
-Board the Alaska Railroad Glacier Discovery train to Spencer Whistle Stop.
-Train reservations required.
+Drive south from Anchorage on the Seward Highway to the Portage Rail Depot at Milepost 80.
+Check in at the train station and board the Glacier Discovery Train (reservations required through Alaska Railroad).
+The train delivers passengers to Spencer Whistle Stop, from which it is a one-mile hike to the group campground.

 Location